Design Reviews and You!

 Who do you include in a design review?

 So, when you look to create your design review team consider employees that will add value by offering different perspectives.
 Who can provide a perspective that differs from your own perspective?
 Who is hands-on?
 Who will interface with your project in the long-term, for the years to come?
-Consider the shop floor employees the customers of your final project design.
+Consider the shop floor employees as the customers of your final project design.

 Additionally consider your plant's subject matter experts.
 These could be people like your plant's Safety Manager who can provide details about OSHA compliance and safety considerations.
 How about your Quality Manager?
 Maybe they have data about quality defects that would be helpful, and you could solve them via a robust design.
 Or how about the Operations Department Manager?
 Maybe they have process and downtime data that would lead to design improvements.